 How We Help Veterans

 We provide free, professional assistance to more than 1 million veterans every year to connect them with the healthcare, disability, employment, education and financial benefits they have earned through military service.
-For nearly 100 years, we have submitted more than 11.5 million claims on their behalf.
+The past 100 years, we have submitted more than 11.7 million claims on their behalf.
 If you need help or know someone who needs help, contact your local DAV office.

 The journey from injury to recovery is not complete until a veteran is able to find meaning in his or her life.
 For those who are able that means getting back to work to care for their families.
 DAV’s employment program connects transitioning active duty, Guard and Reserve members, veterans and their spouses with employers.
 In 2016, nearly 37,000 individuals attended our 73 career fairs across the country with more than 11,000 receiving job offers.
 Find a career fair near you.